WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 tags: [.NET Core 3.1, 'C#', CQRS, Docker, Docker-Compose, MediatR, Microservice, RabbitMQ, Swagger]
 description: In my last post, I talked about the theory of a Microservice.
 Today it is going to be more practical.
 I will create two microservices using ASP .NET Core 3.1
 ---
 In [my last post](https://www.programmingwithwolfgang.com/microservices-getting-started/), I talked about the theory of a microservice.
 Today it is going to be more practical.
 I will create two microservices using ASP .NET Core 3.1.
-Over the next posts., I will extend the microservices using CQRS, docker and docker-compose, RabbitMQ and automatic builds and deployments.
+Over the next posts., I will extend the microservices using CQRS, Docker and docker-compose, RabbitMQ, and automatic builds and deployments.

 ## Create a Microservice using ASP .NET Core 3.1